petrgazarov/cumuli-aws-console-chat/README.md

 | Integration with AWS services    | Yes                                          | No                               |
 | LLM can reference real articles  | Yes                                          | No                               |
 | Open source                      | No                                           | Yes                              |

+### Requirements

+- An OpenAI account and an API key are required to use this extension (get your API key [here](https://platform.openai.com/api-keys)).
+- Your OpenAI account must have access to the GPT-4 model.
+OpenAI automatically enables it in most cases, but it may be disabled if you never previously paid for the API.
+If that's the case, you can purchase $5 in credits [here](https://platform.openai.com/account/billing/overview), and that should automatically enable it.

 ### Usage